Skip to Main Content

 Google Docs: Go to Format - Align and Indent - Indentation Options - Special - Hanging

-Alphabetize each entry/reference on your Works Cited page by author’s last name, or if the author’s name is not given, by the title of the first work.
+Alphabetize each entry/reference on your Works Cited page by author’s last name, or if the author’s name is not given, by the first word in the citation.
 Your last name and page number should be at the top right corner of the page.

 Example Works Cited page